Cedarville, Ohio: Education

-The Cedar Cliff Local School District operates three public schools combined in one building in the village: Cedarville Elementary School, Cedarville Middle School, and Cedarville High School.
+The Cedar Cliff Local School District operates three public schools combined in one building in the village: Cedarville Elementary School, Cedarville Middle School, and Cedarville High School, with a total of 616 students district wide.
 The Cedar Cliff Local School District gets its name from the two towns which it serves, Cedarville and Clifton.

 Cedarville University, a Baptist institution, has been in operation at Cedarville since 1887.

 Cedarville has a public library, a branch of the Greene County Public Library.